Time to change locations again.

 The day started with Kas going for another run on the roof of the NH Lingotto.
 When she came back in we all got dressed and went for breakfast.
 The breakfast here was pretty good.

 We left the hotel mid-morning, as we didn’t think we were in any particular rush, and we programmed Violet to take us out onto the motorway system in the general direction of Genoa.
 It was really quick to get out of town, which was good, and we quickly found ourselves speeding along the A21 towards Asti.
-When we got there we took a diversion of the motorway to go find a geocache in the Province of Asti.
-The one I chose was about 5 minutes up the road of the motorway. easy peasy, or so I thought.
+When we got there we took a short diversion away from the motorway to go find a geocache in the Province of Asti.
+The one I chose was about 5 minutes up the road from the motorway.
+Easy peasy, or so I thought.
 It turned into a disaster of biblical proportions.
 It took me ages to find the cache, and because of it’s being buried in thorny bushes I got scratched to bits on the way in.
 Five minutes after we’d left I noticed that I didn’t have my sunglasses.
 Kas politely agreed to go back but when we got there I just couldn’t find them.
 I must have spent three times as long as it took to find the geocache.
 I eventually gave up and Kas came out for a quick look.
 Of course she found them straight away, hanging in a bush.
 So one geocache found, but rather sadly, we’d spent nearly an hour finding it.

 The second geocache was alongside the A21 in a rest area and was in the Province of Alessandria.
 It wasn’t separated from the carriageway in any way, so the girls stayed in the car while I jumped out and found the cache.
 Phew !
 A quick one.